Bake to the roots

 • 0

-• 16
+• 19

 • 4

 If you like Asian food, you’ve probably stumbled across Pandan before.
 Pandan is often used for desserts in Asian countries. »Pandanus amaryllifolius« is an evergreen plant that thrives in the tropical areas of Asia, where it is also cultivated in many places.
-The leaves of the plant have a vanilla-nutty aroma which is perfect for desserts.
-Many say that Pandan is “the vanilla of Asia”.
+The leaves of the plant have a vanilla-nutty aroma, which is perfect for desserts.
+Many say that Pandan is »the vanilla of Asia«.

 The nutty-vanilla flavor is so good.
 One of my favorite desserts with Pandan is something you can get in many Asian restaurants here in Germany – Pandan waffles with coconut cream and fresh mango.
 That’s something I can definitely do at home someday.
-That should not be too complicated ;)
+That should not be too complicated.

 You can’t really taste the spinach here.
 It might add some minerals and vitamins.
 That’s it.
-Still – it turns this into a veggie cake, and veggie cakes are healthy.
-Right?! ;P If you haven’t tried Pandan yet and want to bake something with it, I can only recommend this delicious cake here.
+Still, it turns this into a veggie cake, and veggie cakes are healthy.
+Right?!
+If you haven’t tried Pandan yet and want to bake something with it, I can only recommend this delicious cake here.
 Get a small bottle of the extract in your local Asian supermarket and go for it!

-Easy Peasy Lemon Loaf Cake
+Easy Peasy Lemon Loaf Cake | Bake to the roots

 INGREDIENTS / ZUTATEN